MrL314/Project-Y/README.md

 2. The built ROM will appear in the `Output` folder.
 It will be called `VER_0.sfc`.

 ---
+## Running on Linux?
+To run on linux-based systems, see this branch [here](https://github.com/MrL314/Project-Y/tree/linux)

+---
 ## Running raw python files

 If there are any issues running the executables, I have also included the source python files.
 In each bat file, wherever an executable is called, change to the relevant call to run the python script instead.
 Executables are called in `setup.bat` (with `createSource` being called), and in `Tools\createROM`, where you may change the relevant calls for the lines: